xuwd11/cs207_Weidong_Xu/project/milestone1_rubric.md

 | Input file + parsing        | 12.5%      |
 | Code                        | 50%        |
 | Test suite                  | 12.5%      |

 ---

+## Due Date:  Wednesday, October 18th 2017
+Groups will present their project to the teaching staff in a code-review session.
+The presentations should include a demo of the code to show that all of the requirements are met.
+The teaching staff may run additional tests to check the different aspects of the code.

+You are not required to make a formal presentation.
+Your group should simply be prepared to demo your code.

+The output of your code should be the reaction rates of a set of species given a set of elementary reactions.

+---